 For more information on water safety, the RLSS has some great resources.

-Of all drownings in the UK, 85% happen in open water such as rivers, canals, lakes, quarries and reservoirs.
-You might be tempted to go for a dip to cool off but, whilst it might be warm out of the water, the temperature beneath the surface can be so cold it will stop your muscles from working properly.
+Of all drownings in the UK, 62% (in 2021) happen in inland open water such as rivers, canals, lakes, quarries and reservoirs.
+You might be tempted to go for a dip to cool off but, whilst it might be warm out of the water, the temperature beneath the surface can be so cold you can get cold water shock.
+This can cause you to gasp and stop your muscles from working properly preventing your ability to swim.

-Never jump or dive straight into open water.
-Under the surface could be currents, unknown depths, hazardous objects or pollution – all of which may stop you from being able to swim or get to safety.
+Never jump or dive straight into the water.
+This can cause cold water shock and under the surface could be currents, unknown depths, hazardous objects or pollution – all of which may stop you from being able to swim or get to safety.

 If you still decide to enter the water and you start to feel cold, you must get out.
 Hypothermia will reduce your muscle strength and ability to swim.